-Instructor Guidelines and Certification, Expectations
+Instructor Guidelines, Certification, and Expectations

-Instructors Code of Ethics
+Instructors’ Code of Ethics

 Instructors should demonstrate a positive role model for youth to follow.

-All 4-H Shooting Sports Instructors or volunteers must review and sign and accept and abide by the National Shooting Sports Code of Ethics AND the Iowa 4-H Code of Conduct for Volunteers.
+All 4-H Shooting Sports instructors or volunteers must review, sign, accept, and abide by the National Shooting Sports Code of Ethics AND the Iowa 4-H Code of Conduct for Volunteers.

 Instructor Certification Requirements

-SESS requires the use of national 4-H trained and certified instructors to provide certification training in programs in the various disciplines.
-The National 4-H Shooting Sports Curriculum is the established adult teaching curriculum for training adults to teach youth the 4-H Shooting Sports disciplines.
+SESS requires the use of national 4-H-trained-and-certified instructors to provide certification training in programs within the various disciplines.
+The National 4-H Shooting Sports Curriculum is the established adult-teaching curriculum for training adults to teach youth the 4-H Shooting Sports disciplines.

 No person may be certified as an instructor until the following requirements are met:

-The prospective volunteer must complete an application at the County Extension office and approved by their county extension council
+The prospective volunteer must complete an application at the County Extension office and approved by their County Extension council.

-The prospective volunteer must complete the appropriate screening
+The prospective volunteer must complete the appropriate screening.

 The prospective volunteer must be recommended by County Extension staff and county coordinator.

-Must be 21 years of age
+Must be 21 years of age.

-Successful completion of instructor training sessions as administered by the SESS Steering Committee
+Successful completion of instructor training sessions as administered by the SESS Steering Committee.

-Only one discipline certification may be achieved at a single state-sponsored training and certification workshop, except for Coordinators.
+Only one discipline certification may be achieved at a single state-sponsored training-and-certification workshop, except for Coordinators.

-A participant must attend all the training sessions at a state-sponsored workshop, which includes 12 hours of discipline instruction, and an additional 6 hours on topics of SESS philosophy, positive youth development, risk management, planning county programs, and any additional topics identified by the State SESS Steering Committee.
+A participant must attend all the training sessions at a state-sponsored workshop which includes 12 hours of discipline instruction, an additional 6 hours on topics of SESS philosophy, positive youth development, risk management, planning county programs, and any additional topics identified by the State SESS Steering Committee.

 The training will include demonstrated competency to instruct as determined by a written test, trainer observation, and other screening used in training.